flynx/argv.js/README.md

 	- option handlers defined in `<spec>` are called while parsing,
 	- the appropriate `<callback>`s are called after the `<parser>` is done,
-	- everything is run in the context of the `<parsed>` object so any data set on it is accessible after parding is done for further reference.
+	- everything is run in the context of the `<parsed>` object so any data set on it is accessible after parsing is done for further reference.

 Note that the `<parser>` is fully reusable and on each call will produce